We examine and discuss important topics and developments in health and safety

-Given the recent weather and road conditions in Edmonton, Alberta, what better time to discuss the do’s and don’ts of winter driving?
-Edmonton experienced an extremely high amount of vehicles collisions on January 11, 2018 due to the icy road conditions.
-Edmonton Police responded to over 70 property damage vehicle collisions and 5 injury collisions in a span of 4 hours.
-The majority of these could have been prevented by driving in a manner that is appropriate for the weather and road conditions.
+Given the recent weather and road conditions in Edmonton, Alberta, what better time to discuss the do’s and don’ts of winter driving!
+Edmonton experienced an extremely high amount of vehicles collisions due to the recent freezing rain and freeze thaw conditions.
+Over 100 collisions were reported in Edmonton from the freezing rain.
+Many of these could have been prevented by driving in a manner that is appropriate for the weather and road conditions.
 Please have a look at the tips below to help improve your winter driving awareness!

 Handling WCB Claims can be time consuming, confusing, and overwhelming to even an experienced safety person.
 It is very important that WCB Claims are handled effectively from the moment of injury/illness to ensure that the worker is able to recover as soon as possible but also to keep the cost of the claim to a minimum.

 As the school doors open for the year, that means the traffic will get busier on our streets.
 With people returning from summer holidays there will also be more foot traffic around our schools.